 We’ve already seen a change in consumer spending habits within the retail sector, with more brick and mortar stores closing as shopping methods change.
 We are now also seeing a shift within restaurants as well, as consumers change the way they dine.
 People want an experience, whether that is something new and exciting, or simply great customer service.
-Here, Kelly Fairchild, Business Development Americas, explains how the same analytics, which are helping retailers to meet new challenges, can also be used by restaurateurs to increase traffic and successful conversions.
+Here, Kelly Fairchild, Business Development Americas, explains how the same data and analytics which are helping retailers to meet new challenges, can also be used by restaurateurs to increase traffic and successful conversions.

 What retail analytics technology is currently being used in the restaurant sector?